Are you up for the challenge?

 Applying for Financial Aid from Ringling College of Art and Design

-Each year, the Ringling College of Art and Design is able to provide a limited number of need-based scholarships.
+Each year, the Ringling College of Art and Design is able to provide a limited number of partial need-based scholarships.

 Make Friends, Make Art, Make Memories